damian-lis/fluent-blog/_articles/server-side-rendering-in-react.md

 By now, you have probably heard that Google now crawls web apps built with JavaScript, you are better off having server-side rendered content ready for Google and other search engines to crawl your site.
 Per 10up:

-<span class="mk-detail ">Note that as of now, Google and Bing can index synchronous JavaScript applications — synchronous being the key word.
+<span class="d-detail ">Note that as of now, Google and Bing can index synchronous JavaScript applications — synchronous being the key word.
 If your app starts with a loading spinner, then fetches content via Ajax, the crawler will only wait a few seconds for loading to complete.
 This means if you have content fetched asynchronously on pages where SEO is important, SSR might be necessary.</span>

 The advantage with SSR is that you get the benefits of a traditional website’s SEO since the entire page can now be crawled by bots.